backdrop-contrib/nicemessages/README.md

 # Nice messages

-Nice messages module provides displaying Backdrop messages in nice popups using the jQuery jGrowl plugin (https://github.com/stanlemon/jGrowl).
+The Nice messages popup module changes how Backdrop status, warning and error messages are showing up by giving flexible stylable nice looking fading little jQuery-popups like on Social networks at hand, provided by the small and fast jQuery jGrowl plugin.
+It can be activated globally or partially for certain pages / users and prevents the typical cluttering caused by error messages getting in the way by moving the grid and layout of a website up and down.

+The jQuery jGrowl plugin beats all its competitors because it supports all browsers including older Browsers like IE6 and loads with a very small size of less than 6kb.

 ## Installation